vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ## Creating a theme

-In the default theme, components used to display or modify integration-specific data, like forms or checkout information are blank.
+In the default theme, components used to display or modify integration-specific data, like forms or checkout information, are blank.
 This is because each integration might use different data formats and properties.

 You need to create few Vue components and JavaScript files: